thej950/projects_tf/Data source/readme.md

 - Terraform Datasource it is way of fetch and use existing information or resources from the infrastrucher that we are actually managing
 - it will allow to query the external systems (like cloud providers API databases etc... ad use the obtained data wothin our terraform configuration file )
 - we can fetch the data on the providers and use inside terraform file and fetch the data from resource block and providers
+- using Data source we able to pick up information from providers and hold them and use into resource blocks Dynamically

 # Basic Syntax of Datasource